 Harpers Ferry National Historical Park, Maryland, Virginia, and West Virginia

 Peep the leaves in well-tread Harpers Ferry, where 70 percent of the land is covered with forest.
 Fun fall activities sweeten the deal: Visitors can explore living-history museums on Shenandoah Street or join in on an interactive 19th-century skills workshop.

-When to Go: Follow Harpers Ferry on Facebook for the latest foliage updates.
+When to Go: The best time to catch the fall colors is mid-October through early November.
+Follow Harpers Ferry on Facebook for the latest foliage updates.

 Cuyahoga Valley National Park, Ohio